Breast physics: Technology

 Breast physics is an application of soft-body dynamics, the field of computer graphics that focuses on physical simulations of the motion and properties of deformable objects.
 In a game with 3D graphics, character models are composed of a skeleton of "bones" connected with joints and covered by a "skin" of textured polygons.
 These virtual bones do not necessarily correspond to the bones in real humans, but are required to make anything move.
 To make breasts or other body parts move, video game animators make the bones' joints move according to the physical rules of the game's engine.

 To effect breast movement in most 3D games, the breast's bones are equipped with "springs" that make the breasts bounce when the rest of the skeleton moves.
 The setup and strength of these springs determines the strength of the breast bounce.
 Alternatively, the motion of the breasts may be governed by custom-written software, but this is more time-consuming and therefore rarer than using springs, which are a built-in feature in many game engines.

 Unnatural breast physics

-Many video games feature breast movements that appear unnatural or exaggerated, particularly to female observers.
+Some video games feature breast movements that appear unnatural or exaggerated.
 This may result from limitations of the "springs" system, which is better suited to animating rigid bodies rather than soft objects like breasts.
 In some games, however, exaggerated breast physics are intentional.
 This may be caused by increasing the bounce effect in order to make it noticeable even when a character is standing still and talking, which may result in wildly exaggerated bounces when she actually moves.

 Ultimately, however, according to game developer Tim Dawson, if a video game features unnatural breast movements, "it's because somebody wanted them to look that way".
-Not only women's breasts but also male bodies are often intentionally exaggerated or unrealistically portrayed in video games.